Russian Visa FAQs

 To find the contact information of the Russian Consulates including their telephone numbers and e-mail addresses, please, go to the Russian Consulates and Visa Centres.
 In some countries it is required to contact the Russian Visa Centre instead of the Consulate.

-As a rule, to obtain a visa, you are required to submit a Russian Visa Invitation, passport, one or two photos (approximate size 3 x 4 cm), proof of medical insurance and to pay Consular (visa) fee.
+As a rule, to obtain a visa, you are required to submit a visa Invitation, passport, one or two photos (approximate size 3 x 4 cm), proof of medical insurance and to pay Consular (visa) fee.
 At the Visa Centre you will need to pay Service fee.
-Travelers applying for a Russian visa to the Consulates in the United Kingdom, Denmark, Namibia and Myanmar will be obliged to provide their biometric data.
+Travelers applying for a visa to the Consulates in the United Kingdom, Denmark, Namibia and Myanmar will be obliged to provide their biometric data.
 For multiple-entry visas you may also be required to present an AIDS Test certificate (with test results issued within the previous 90 days).
 In any case, you are advised to get in touch with the Russian Consulate in order to check the latest update on the required documents.
 For further information, please see At the Consulate.

 This is possible in certain Consulates.
 Please see the detailed information on the page At the Consulate and contact the appropriate Consulate.
 In any case, you will need to obtain a Visa Invitation.

-Russian visa can be obtained by a foreigner only at the Consulate in the country of which citizen he/she is.
+Visa can be obtained by a foreigner only at the Consulate in the country of which citizen he/she is.
 Citizens of the Schengen countries can obtain a visa in any country-member of the Schengen Area.
-To receive a Russian visa in a third country, one must submit a residence or work permit in this country.
+To receive a visa in a third country, one must submit a residence or work permit in this country.
 However, the final decision to grant a visa rests with the Consulate.

 Before ordering the tickets to Russia, please, check the start date of your visa.
 You will not be allowed to enter Russia before this date.